fxchen/frankc/2014 July/morning-routines.md

 # Playlist your Morning Routine: Beat Complexity like a Boss

-Some mornings start off awesome, and the day stays awesome .
+Some mornings start off awesome, and the day stays awesome.
 Other mornings start slow, and create a slowness throughout the day. **These slow days suck**

 What's the difference between the two?

 > At dawn, when you have trouble getting out of bed, tell yourself, "I have to go to work - as a human being.
 What do I have to complain of, if I'm going to do what I was born for - the things I was brought into the world to do?
 Or is this what I was created for?
 To huddle under the blankets and stay warm?"
+> *Marcus Aurelius*

 Your morning routine shapes the arc of the remainder of the morning and potentially the day.
 By defining a **crisp** morning routine, you can **maximize your day** in whatever it is you're trying to accomplish.